Get in Touch

 Reach for Grid when you need to control layout in two dimensions simultaneously — rows and columns.
 Use it for page-level structures (header, sidebar, main, footer), card grids, complex editorial layouts, and any situation where you need precise, consistent alignment across both axes.
 Use Flexbox for one-dimensional alignment — navigation bars, button groups, stacking items in a single row or column.
 In practice, most pages use both: Grid for the overall structure, Flexbox for the components within it.

 For many common layout patterns — especially card grids and multi-column content — minmax() with auto-fill or auto-fit produces fully responsive behavior without a single media query.
 That said, media queries are still valuable for more significant layout shifts, like changing from a sidebar layout to a single-column stacked layout at mobile sizes.
-The best approach is to use intrinsic Grid techniques as the foundation and only add media queries where the layout genuinely needs a structural change, not just a size adjustment.
+The best approach: use intrinsic Grid techniques as your foundation, and add media queries only where the layout needs a genuine structural change — not just a size adjustment.

 Yes.
 As of 2026, subgrid has universal browser support across Chrome 117+, Firefox 71+, Safari 16+, and Edge 117+.
 This gives you approximately 97%+ global coverage.
-For the small fraction of users on unsupported browsers, you can provide a Flexbox fallback using @supports:
+Provide a Flexbox fallback using @supports for the small fraction of users on older browsers.

-fr stands for "fractional unit" — it represents a fraction of the available space in the grid container after any fixed-size tracks have been calculated.
-1fr 2fr creates two columns where the second is twice as wide as the first. repeat(3, 1fr) creates three equal columns.
+fr stands for "fractional unit" — it represents a fraction of the available space in the grid container after fixed-size tracks have been calculated.
+Two columns of 1fr 2fr create columns where the second is twice as wide as the first.
+Three columns of repeat(3, 1fr) create three equal columns.
 Use fr wherever you want columns to grow and fill available space proportionally.
 Combine it with minmax() to set a minimum size below which the column won't shrink.

 Media queries respond to the viewport width.
 Container queries respond to the width of a specific element's container.
-This distinction matters enormously for reusable components — a card that needs to switch between a vertical and horizontal layout depending on where it's placed in the page can't use media queries reliably, because the viewport width doesn't tell it how much space its container has.
-Container queries solve this by letting each component respond to its own available space.
+This distinction matters enormously for reusable components — a card that needs to switch between vertical and horizontal layout depending on its placement can't use media queries reliably, because the viewport width doesn't tell it how much space its container actually has.
 Declare container-type: inline-size on the wrapper, then write @container rules on the component itself.

 gap (formerly grid-gap) applies spacing between grid tracks, not around the outside of the grid.
-This means you get consistent gutters between every item without any of the side effects that come with margin — no extra space on the outer edges, no need for negative margin hacks on the container, no math required to make the last item in a row line up correctly.
+This means consistent gutters between every item without margin side effects — no extra space on outer edges, no negative margin hacks on the container, no math required to make the last item in a row line up correctly.
 Use gap for internal grid spacing and normal margin/padding for spacing between the grid and surrounding elements.

 Written by Collin Stewart, founder of Red Surge Technology.
 We design and build fast, modern websites for small businesses — with clean code and local SEO built in from day one.
 Check out our JavaScript Fetch API guide for more frontend tutorials, or learn how much a professional website costs in New Jersey.